Multiplicative Pacing Equilibria in Auction Markets: Equilibrium Analysis

-Finally, note that pacing equilibria are specified for games between proxy bidders, assuming the advertiser truthfully reports its values and budgets.
-In reality, an advertiser may be better off misreporting in order for proxy bidders to reach an equilibrium that results in higher utility for that advertiser.
-The following example shows that, for some instances, an advertiser can achieve a large gain in utility through a small change in reported values.
-In Section~\ref{sec:experiments}, we will empirically investigate incentives for advertisers to misreport, \todo{and show that they do not create large incentive issues in practice if auctions are thick}.
+Finally, let us go back to the interpretation of pacing equilibria as games between proxy bidders, assuming that the platform has full information because advertisers truthfully report their values and budgets.
+This information structure assumes that an advertiser may not be better off misreporting to strategically get to a better pacing equilibrium when the proxy bidders play the game.
+The following example shows that it is possible that an advertiser achieves a large gain in utility through a small change in reported values.
+In Section~\ref{sec:experiments}, we will empirically test whether practically advertisers have an incentive to misreport, and show that when there is competition our games do not create large incentive issues in practice.

-\begin{example}[Large utility gain \todo{when slightly misreporting values}] Bidder $1$ has valuations $v_{11}=100$ and $v_{12}=100$, and budget $B_1=0.99$.
-Bidder $2$ has valuations $v_{21}=0.98$ and $v_{22}=101$, and budget $B_2=\infty$.
-Then we have a pacing equilibrium with $\alpha_1=\alpha_2=1$, where bidder $1$ wins all of item $1$ at price $0.98$ and Bidder $2$ wins all of item $2$ at price $100$. \underline{\em Bidder $2$'s utility for this outcome is $101-100=1$}.
-Moreover this is the unique pacing equilibrium: bidder $2$ cannot possibly spend his whole budget and hence must have $\alpha_2=1$, and given this, bidder $1$ cannot win any of item $2$ and will spend less than her whole budget on item $1$, so that $\alpha_1=1$ as well.
+\begin{example}[Large utility gain when slightly misreporting values] Buyer $1$ has valuations $v_{11}=100$ and $v_{12}=100$, and budget $B_1=0.99$.
+Buyer $2$ has valuations $v_{21}=0.98$ and $v_{22}=101$, and budget $B_2=\infty$.
+Then we have a pacing equilibrium with $\alpha_1=\alpha_2=1$, where buyer $1$ wins all of good $1$ at price $0.98$ and Buyer $2$ wins all of good $2$ at price $100$. \underline{\em Buyer $2$'s utility for this outcome is $101-100=1$}.
+Moreover this is the unique pacing equilibrium: buyer $2$ cannot possibly spend his whole budget and hence must have $\alpha_2=1$, and given this, buyer $1$ cannot win any of good $2$ and will spend less than her whole budget on good $1$, so that $\alpha_1=1$ as well.
 Now, increase the \emph{reported} $v_{21}$ to $1$.
-We still must have $\alpha_2=1$, since bidder $2$ has infinite budget.
-Hence, we must have $\alpha_1 \leq 0.01$, because otherwise bidder $1$ will exceed her budget on item $1$.
-As a result, bidder $2$ wins all of item $2$, receiving value $101$ at a price no larger than $1$; bidder $2$ also wins some of item $1$, receiving nonnegative value and cost at most $1$. \underline{\em Bidder $2$'s utility for this outcome is at least $99$}. \end{example}
+We still must have $\alpha_2=1$, since buyer $2$ has infinite budget.
+Hence, we must have $\alpha_1 \leq 0.01$, because otherwise buyer $1$ will exceed her budget on good $1$.
+As a result, buyer $2$ wins all of good $2$, receiving value $101$ at a price no larger than $1$; buyer $2$ also wins some of good $1$, receiving nonnegative value and cost at most $1$. \underline{\em Buyer $2$'s utility for this outcome is at least $99$}. \end{example}